Relintai/pandemonium_engine_docs/tutorials/plugins/editor/making_plugins.rst

 Upon creation of the plugin, the dialog will automatically open the EditorPlugin script for you.
 The script has two requirements that you cannot
-change: it must be a ``tool`` script, or else it will not load properly in the editor, and it must inherit from `class_EditorPlugin`.
+change: it must be a ``tool`` script, or else it will not load properly in the editor, and it must inherit from `EditorPlugin`.

 .. warning::